DAI-Lab/SteganoGAN/README.md

 The script has some additional options to control its behavior:

 * `-o, --output PATH`: Path where the generated image will be stored.
 Defaults to `output.png`.
 * `-a, --architecture ARCH`: Architecture to use, basic or dense.
+Defaults to dense.
 * `-v, --verbose`: Be verbose.
 * `--cpu`: force CPU usage even if CUDA is available.
 This might be needed if there is a GPU available in the system but the VRAM amount is too low.

+**NOTE**: Make sure to use the same architecture for both encoding and decoding, otherwise SteganoGAN won't be able to decode the message.

 ## Python